AQMpolyface/dotfiles/README.md

 some mappings:

-mainmod + m #starts vesktop (discord client) mainmod + q #kills the active window mainmod + y #starts kitty ($terminal) mainmod + l # changes the wallpaper to a random one from ~/Pictures/wallpapers mainmod + k # quits hyprland mainmod + v # pick a line from cliupboard history Credits
+mainmod + m #starts vesktop (discord client)

+mainmod + q #kills the active window

+mainmod + y #starts kitty ($terminal)

+mainmod + l # changes the wallpaper to a random one from ~/Pictures/wallpapers

+mainmod + k # quits hyprland

+mainmod + v # pick a line from clipboard history

+Credits

 For the Wofi configuration, I used the awesome-wofi repository. https://github.com/calthejuggler/awesome-wofi For the Waybar configuration, I modified the configuration from the https://github.com/yorunoken/dotfiles repository.

-Disclaimer
+For the Rofi configuration, I used the cattpuccin config:  https://github.com/catppuccin/rofi Disclaimer

 This configuration has not been extensively tested, so if you encounter any issues or missing dependencies, please create a bug report or contact me.